Table Of Contents

 Osteria Brunello

-Very nice and elegant place, with tables both outside and inside.
-Osteria Brunello offers contemporary Italian cuisine, and its workhorse is the real cotoletta alla milanese.
+Very nice and elegant restaurant with tables both outside and inside.
+Osteria Brunello offers contemporary Italian cuisine, and its workhorse is the true Milanese schnitzel.
 Its schnitzel has also been awarded by Gambero Rosso.
 It costs 28 euros and is prepared with arugula mayonnaise, cherry tomatoes and oregano dressing.
 The veal chop with the handle is breaded with dried and grated pancarrè and cooked in clarified butter.

 Where: Corso Garibaldi 117, Milan.
 Open daily for lunch and dinner.